-From a Linear "Take-Make-Waste" System to a Circular Economy.
-As recycling operators, AMBR members collect and sort tons of recyclables monthly, offering an intimate view of "take-make-waste" consumption.
+and the Planet.
+As recycling operators, AMBR members collect and sort tons of recyclables monthly, offering an intimate view of "takemake-waste" consumption.
 From our unique vantage point of processing piles of recyclables, we can identify, propose, and implement systemic solutions.
 From the pile, we look "upstream" at how products could be redesigned to be more resource-efficient, made from recycled content, reused and recovered more easily, and how unnecessary, toxic products could be eliminated.
 We also look "downstream" at how systems and infrastructure could better recover and remanufacture materials into new products.
-Informed by our unique perspective, we guide new recycling policies and infrastructure investments to build credible, transparent recycling systems that are in service of Zero Waste and a circular economy.
+Informed by our unique perspective, we guide new recycling policies and infrastructure investments to build credible, transparent recycling systems that are in service of zero waste.